 So, find the first 100 rows in the table that satisfy the predicates, skipping over any rows that are already locked.
 Now, one would expect, given that the number of rows in the table is far greater than 100 * (number of concurrent consumers), each consumer process should have no problem identifying 100 rows for processing.
-I was a bit puzzled then, when it was reported to me that Oracle was actually returning significantly less than 100 rows.
+I was a bit puzzled then, when it was reported to me that Oracle was actually returning significantly fewer than 100 rows.
 The code is simple, the logic is simple, so, what’s going on?
-How could Oracle return less than 100 rows, when there’s plenty of data in the table?
-Note that there is no error being raised, Oracle is simply going through the table, locking what it can, skipping what it can’t, and coming up with less than 100 rows.
-This in spite of the fact that there are 50 or less consumer processes, and that there are 10s of thousands (sometimes 100s of thousands) of rows in the table.
+How could Oracle return fewer than 100 rows, when there’s plenty of data in the table?
+Note that there is no error being raised, Oracle is simply going through the table, locking what it can, skipping what it can’t, and coming up with fewer than 100 rows.
+This in spite of the fact that there are 50 or fewer consumer processes, and that there are 10s of thousands (sometimes 100s of thousands) of rows in the table.
 The most rows that could be locked at any one time would be 50 consumer processes * 100 rows per process = 5000 rows.
 So, what’s going on?
 After reviewing the application level log files, and and several discussions and walk-throughs of the code, we were stumped.
-So, I try enabling 10046 trace, and sure enough, significantly less than 100 rows are being locked.
+So, I try enabling 10046 trace, and sure enough, significantly fewer than 100 rows are being locked.
 Simple queries prove that there are more than enough eligible rows in the table.
 So, again, we are stumped.
 Another test, running only one consumer process, shows that the code behaves as expected when run single-threaded.
 So, there’s a concurrency problem….but what?
 Is there some bizarre bug in the

 skip locked functionality?
 It seems premature to consider that, so I decided to rule out that possibility, as extremely unlikely, unless I can find more direct evidence of that fact.
 So, what next?
 Well, I wondered, perhaps there is a diagnostic event that would reveal what’s happening under the covers with